 The Carey’s foundation strives to bring laughter to a community that has endured far too much.
 “Oddly enough,” Bob said, “Linda’s cancer has taught us that life is good, dealing with it can be hard, and sometimes the very best thing—no, the only thing—we can do to face another day is to laugh at ourselves, and share a laugh with others.”
 Laughter gives us a sense of comfort that often provides us with the encouragement we need to face what is before us with renewed strength.

 God created laughter and humor because He knew that we would need the soul medicine it provides in this fallen world.
 So how do we take this soul medicine and make it part of our daily spiritual health regimen?

-- Count your blessings.
 As you begin to intentionally count your blessings, you will find your heart becoming more merry or cheerful instead of discouraged.
 We can find something to be thankful about even in the difficult times.
-As we practice thanking God, we begin to see our blessings more clearly.
-And there is something wonderful about a grateful spirit; it does wonders for our heart and outlook in general.
+As we practice thanking God, we begin to see our blessings more clearly — and there is something wonderful about a grateful spirit; it does wonders for our heart and outlook in general.

-*First published in Just Between Us magazine, Spring, 2014 issue.
-Used with permission.
+First published in Just Between Us magazine, Spring, 2014 issue.
+Published with permission.

 Spend a little time getting to know God better — who He is, what He’s like, how He feels about us, and how He acts toward His creation.
 Pray through these verses, asking God where to grow from here.